• The Bible is the infallible Word of God.

-Rev. Aeschliman would preach his sermons in German, which were repeated afterwards in English.
+Rev. Aeschliman would preach his sermons in German, which were repeated afterward in English.
 The Sunday School was carried on by the American Sunday School Union.

 By 1895 it was becoming clear that a new church building was needed.
 Through the cooperation of the Methodists and Mennonites, a building was constructed on property donated by J.I.
 Tompkins.
 This site has been the Onecho church location ever since.
 The original structure was rebuilt in 1926.

-The name "Onecho Bible Church" was adopted by vote of the congregation in 1964.
+The name "Onecho Bible Church" was adopted by a vote of the congregation in 1964.
 An educational and administrative addition was constructed that same year.
-The present sanctuary was completed in 1981, and the Family Center was dedicated on July 4th 1998.
+The present sanctuary was completed in 1981, and the Family Center was dedicated on July 4th, 1998.

 Pastor to Families /Youth